Landscape Architecture

 Thesis

-In Landscape Architecture you have two options for honors thesis/creative project.
+In Landscape Architecture you have two options for honors thesis project.

-For both options, you begin by exploring ideas for your thesis/creative project in LAP 492: Honors Thesis/Creative Project Proposal that you take during the Fall semester of your Senior Year with the Landscape Architecture (LA) Honors Advisor.
+For both options, you begin by exploring ideas for your thesis project in LAP 492: Honors Directed Study that you take during the Fall semester of your Senior Year with the Landscape Architecture (LA) Honors Advisor.
 The Landscape Architecture Honors Advisor will guide you in developing a thesis topic and preparing for the Spring semester.
 During the Fall, you can conduct preliminary research, such as a literature review and/or expert interviews, on your chosen topic, in consultation with the Landscape Architecture Honors Advisor, you then determine which of the following two options is best-suited for you:

 Academic Preparation